Colors: purple = native, orange = non-native

 Here spiny Prickly Pear Cactus grows thick, making off trail travel impossible.
 Plenty of winter rain has caused Sticky Leaf Monkey Flower to cover the cactus in orange bloom.

-Here’s a deluxe pizza of plants.
-Far left are lavender flowers of White Sage.
-At the road edge is Wand Sage.
 Most non-natives cannot live long in the dry climate.
 On the right, orange-brown lawn grass, dead after a month without water.
-Blooming yellow Wild Mustard, upper left, lasts longer.
+Blooming yellow flowers of Black Mustard, upper left, lasts longer.

 Maggie enjoys the peace and beauty.